David Walters: Governor of Oklahoma

 In 1986, Walters was the Democratic nominee for governor of Oklahoma, but was defeated by Republican Henry L. Bellmon, who returned to the governorship after completing his first term 20 years earlier.

-On November 6, 1990 Walters was elected governor, carrying 75 of the state’s 77 counties.
+On November 6, 1990, Walters was elected governor, carrying 75 of the state’s 77 counties.
 During his term education funding increased by approximately 30 percent and a $350 million bond issue for higher education brought construction and renovation to every state college campus.

 Walters planned on making the Blue Room, a large ceremonial hall in the State Capitol, into his office.

-While in office he was accused of election violations in that he conspired to hide $18,000 dollars in campaign donations by attributing them to someone else.
+While in office he was accused of election violations in that he conspired to hide $18,000 in campaign donations by attributing them to someone else.
 At the end of procedures, Governor Walters asked prosecutors what they wanted to end the rather lengthy process.
 An agreement was reached that the governor would plead guilty to a misdemeanor offense and pay a fine, in return for which his record would be expunged in twelve months.
 Though Walters claimed his innocence of the charges, he said it was in the best interest of the state and his family to accept the plea agreement.
 Twelve months later the charge was expunged from his record.
 He did not run for re-election in 1994, citing the pressure and negative publicity of political office, which he partly blamed for the suicide of his son in 1991.